wikiknights/cs-materials/src/cs1/linked-lists/linked-list-basics.md

 Here we insert `7` to the end of the list with our first method.

 We will create a temporary `node*` that will allow us to find the end of the list.
 Consider what happens if we do not create a temporary pointer.
-If we use the head to traverse the rest of the list then we will loose the nodes we pass over.
-This lose of unfreed memory is called a `memory leak`.
+If we use the `head` variable itself to traverse the rest of the list then we will lose the nodes we pass over.
+This loss of unfreed memory is called a `memory leak`.

 Instead, we will create a temporary pointer called `tempHead` which we will use to traverse until the end of the list is reached.